Can we terraform Mars? A scientist from NASA thinks so

 Humans may now have the ability to terraform both Mars and possibly Venus according to James Green, NASA's Chief Scientist who is set to retire this year.

 Terraforming, which is the ability to transform a planet to resemble Earth so that it can support life, is not a new idea.
 Founder of SpaceX and entrepreneur Elon Musk has been outlining a plan to do this over the past few years.
-The actual how, though, has always been in question.
+The actual way the plan would be completed, though, has always been in question.

 Mars has always been an extremely appealing target for terraforming, and for good reason.